lydtechconsulting/ambar-event-sourcing/README.md

 docker restart event-sourcing-event-bus
 ```

-6. Query the materialised view via the enquiry service REST API to view all memberships, each with their latest status:
+6. Query the enquiry service materialised view via the enquiry service REST API to view all memberships, each with their latest status:
 ```
 curl http://localhost:8099/api/v1/enquiry/cooking-club/membership/query/list
 ```